Keynotes • February 26, 2018

 Adults do all kinds of things to children that they shouldn’t.
 And if they had more patience and if they were in a better mood that they wouldn’t do to the child.
 But they excuse themselves out of it because they think the child won’t notice and will forget.
-There’s a [INAUDIBLE 00:42:24] in trauma.
-This is not just physical absence but especially emotional, stroke depravation, narcissistic depravation, fantasy bonding, and neglective developmental dependency needs.
+There’s abandonment trauma.
+This is not just physical absence but especially emotional, stroke deprivation, narcissistic deprivation, fantasy bonding, and neglective developmental dependency needs.
 Family enmeshment, and I believe — again, I’m getting psyched into Singapore issues again, but I believe most of your families are meshed pretty badly.

 Many high achievers are driven by deep-seated chronic depression because their true selves were shamed through abandonment in childhood.
 I’m just going to leave it there because there’s so much to cover.
-There’s also caretaker shame, what a shame-based was unable to find in her own parent, she forces in her own children.
+There’s also caretaker shame with the shame-based parent was unable to find in her own parent, she forces in her own children.
 And then the child, by supplying his shame-based parents’ narcissistic gratification, secures the love and the sense of being needed and not abandoned.
 This starts the cycle of the fixer.

 The child ends up taking care of the parents’ needs instead and then he feels abandoned emotionally, because there’s no one to parent the child’s feelings, or the child’s drives, or to nurture the child’s needs.
 And then he loses his sense of self because the self is not important.
 The mommy’s self is more important and it shoves its own sense of self down below the surface.
 There’s also fantasy bonds, a lot of toxic parenting here I was going to cover, but in the interest of time I’ll move forward.